JaneliaSciComp/maru/README.md

 Maru assumes that your project is committed to a remote git repository.
 During the container build, Maru will clone your repository and run any build commands you specify.

-First, create a new directory for your Maru project configuration and tell Maru how to find and build your code.
-You can name the directory anything you like:
+First, initialize the project configuration:
 ```
-mkdir myproject ; cd myproject
 maru init
 ```
+This is an interactive process that will ask you questions about where to find your project and how to build it.

-Now build your project into a Docker container:
+Now you can build your project into a Docker container:
 ```
 maru build
 ```

-You can run the current version of your Docker container:
+From your project directory, you can always run the current version of your Docker container:
 ```
 maru run [args to app]
 ```
-This will output the Docker command used to run the container, which you can then use in scripts or pipelines to integrate your app into a larger workflow.
+This will also output the Docker command used to run the container, which you can then use in scripts or pipelines to integrate your app into a larger workflow.

 You can also run the Docker container using Singularity (e.g. on an HPC cluster):
 ```